Vaccine mandates not expected to be addressed in upcoming special session

-OKLAHOMA CITY — House Speaker Charles McCall on Tuesday said he doesn’t anticipate an amended redistricting special session call to address vaccine mandates.
+OKLAHOMA CITY — House Speaker Charles McCall doesn’t anticipate an amended redistricting special session call to address vaccine mandates, he said Tuesday.

 McCall, R-Atoka, and House Majority Floor Leader Jon Echols, R-Oklahoma City, met with reporters to discuss the upcoming Nov.
 15 special session to address congressional redistricting and redraw some state legislative boundaries.

-Some lawmakers have asked that the special session call be amended to include legislation to push back against COVID-19 vaccine mandates.
+Some lawmakers have asked that the special session call be amended to include legislation to push back against COVID-19 vaccination mandates.

-Some employers are requiring vaccines as a condition of employment.
-President Joe Biden has also mandated vaccines for some sectors.
+Some employers are requiring vaccinations as a condition of employment.
+President Joe Biden has also mandated vaccinations for some sectors.

 McCall said lawmakers have already passed House Bill 1236, which allows for legislative review of presidential executive orders and gives an additional $10 million to the Oklahoma Attorney General’s Office to push back against federal overreach.